Do you wish to subscribe to ECA publications? Click here to learn more >>

 |Kate Ryan||Early childhood educator, Halifax Street Children’s Centre and Preschool|

-The criteria that apply to publications recommended for on-selling by Early Childhood Australia cover:
+The criteria that apply to the publications recommended for on-selling by ECA cover:

 - accuracy of information